 E-commerce leads retail in the Kingdom of Saudi Arabia

-During these unprecedented times, shopping centre landlords and retailers are working closely to minimise losses in the Kingdom of Saudi Arabia.
+During these unprecedented times, shopping centre landlords and retailers are working closely to minimize losses in the Kingdom of Saudi Arabia.
 Shopping mall owners and operators are offering generous incentives to support their tenants by granting 1-3 month rent holidays, while some landlords are waiting for a likely end to the crisis before negotiating.
 Shopping centre landlords offering incentives in Saudi Arabia include Sahara Mall, Granada Mall in Riyadh and Al Rashid Mall in Alkhobar to name a few.

 Mutasem Alsheikh, Associate Director – Retail at Savills KSA said: “Our retail leasing team continues to progress discussions with major retailers in key developments, despite the slowdown in activity.
 On the other hand, some deals have been put on hold until the situation becomes clear.”